keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 })
 ```

-So we are not sending any special headers now.
+So we are not sending any special headers now (but _this is wrong_... continue reading).

 ### Issue: `sec-fetch-mode` header